DigitMarketTM API Manager (DM-APIM) is a complete package to help manage your APIs and make them into tools that propel your business forward.

 The following elements differentiate our customer support:

-- We offer tailor made support plans & SLAs that best suits the need of the customer
+- We offer tailor-made support plans and SLAs that best suit the needs of the customer.

 What happens when my subscription expires?